manoamaps/manoamaps.github.io/index.md

 1. Integrate Map with DB so that map is not hard coded.
 2. Setup Better Landing Page

+# Milestone 3:
+1. Finish editing maps so it looks professional.
+2. Have parking passes tie in to which image loads.

+# Guided Tour
+ 1. Create Account (/imgs/1.png)
+ 2. Add Pass to account (/imgs/2.png)
+ 3. Map will show your passes, along with where you can park. (/imgs/3.png)
+ 4. Slider will let you change time, showing where you can park.

 Integration with DB
 ![Add Passes Page](/imgs/mongo.png)